saahas-kohli/MuseAI/README.md

 # MuseAI

 MuseAI is a web application in the style of ChatGPT where users can generate, listen to, and download AI-generated music.
-[Visit MuseAI here](http://muse-ai.co).
+[Visit MuseAI here](http://muse-ai.co) (EDIT: site no longer up as of November 2024, see below for instructions on local deployment).

 ![Description of the Image](img/MuseAI_Visual.png)